 - Certifications a plus

 Now you know that a project administrator is doing much of the busy work that helps lead to a successful project end.
 They have duties that pertain to every phase of a project.
 Mostly, they need to be organized and keep the project on track.
-ProjectManager.com is a fantastic option to help teams and projects stay organized.
+ProjectManager is a fantastic option to help teams and projects stay organized.

-Track Your Projects with Dashboards
+Track Your Projects With Dashboards

-The great thing about our cloud-based software is that everyone on the team can use it.
-As teams complete tasks and the projects move along, project administrators can make data-driven decisions using our project dashboards.
+The great thing about our online software is that everyone on the team can use it.
+As teams complete tasks and projects move along, project administrators can make data-driven decisions using our project dashboards.
 For project administrators, this is a crucial tool to monitor the project and catch any irregularities before they develop into problems that might sidetrack the project.

 Gantt Charts Keep Your Project on Track